fadeoutsoftware/WASDI/docs/PythonLandsatTutorial.rst

 First lines
 ----------------------
 Let's begin by editing the config.json file.
-It's a JSON file, containing the user credentials and some fundamental parameters to get you started:
+It's a JSON file, containing the user credentials and some fundamental parameters to get you started (see :doc:`Wasdi Libraries Concepts </LibsConcepts>`):

 .. code-block:: JSON
     {
       "USER": "your user name here",
-   "PASSWORD": "your password here", "PARAMETERSFILEPATH": "./params.json"
+      "PASSWORD": "your password here",
+      "PARAMETERSFILEPATH": "./params.json"
       "WORKSPACE": "AdvancedTutorialTest"
     }

 NOTE: please, keep this file for yourself.
 You should never give this file to anyone else, and you do not need to upload to WASDI, as we'll see later on.
 You just need this file in your project for working with the WASDI python library.
 Use this file to change the workspace where you want to work.